chinsiang99/aws-cloud-practinioner-prep/03.cloud-technology/README.md

 - Makes it easier to retrieve, store, and access data on AWS Outposts

 Amazon S3 Outposts **delivers object storage** to your **on-premises AWS Outposts environment**.
 Amazon S3 Outposts is designed to store data durably and redundantly across multiple devices and servers on your Outposts.
 It works well for workloads with local data residency requirements that must satisfy demanding performance needs by keeping data close to on-premises applications.

+## File storage

+In file storage, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders.
+In this approach, a storage server uses block storage with a local file system to organize files.
+Clients access data through file paths.

+Compared to block storage and object storage, file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.

+## Amazon Elastic File System (Amazon EFS)
+It is a scalable file system used with AWS Cloud services and on-premises resources.
+As you add and remove files, Amazon EFS grows and shrinks automatically.
+It can scale on demand to petabytes without disrupting applications.

+## Comparing Amazon EBS and Amazon EFS

+- An Amazon EBS volume stores data in a single Availability Zone.
+To attach an Amazon EC2 instance to an EBS volume, both the Amazon EC2 instance and the EBS volume must reside within the same Availability Zone.

+- Amazon EFS is a regional service.
+It stores data in and across multiple Availability Zones.
+The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
+Additionally, on-premises servers can access Amazon EFS using AWS Direct Connect.